oclark3/netflix-clone/README.md

 ## Purpose

 This repository documents the process of building a functional Netflix clone, focusing on learning advanced React features, API integration, and user authentication.
-It serves as both a portfolio piece and a hands-on exercise in web application development.
+It serves as a hands-on exercise in web application development.